Iryn Namubiru: Music career

 According to Namubiru, she had a passion for singing since her childhood and strove to make it a bigger part of her life.
 Her first attempt at success in the music industry came in 1995, when she joined singers-cum-rapper DJs Ragga Dee and Molar-Messe, as the group Da Hommies, and "Joss Jjew" Mawejje as a studio arranger/keyboardist, assisting in the release of a series of singles including "Bamusakata", "Mukwano", and "Mukyala tokaba" in early 1995.
-Her first individual single "Learn to say good bye" also appeared on the group's subsequent album.
+Her first individual single, "Learn to say good bye", also appeared on the group's subsequent album.
 Soon afterwards, she had her first stage appearance in September 1995.

 In 1999, she joined Kanyomozi, her former schoolmate at Namasagali College, to form the R&B all-girl group called I-Jay.

 In 2000, they released their first 7 track album titled "WAIT" which included songs "Wait RMX (Ft Steve Jean)", "Not Good Enough", "Mwana", "Wait", "Emirimu", "Vivi LA Vi" and "Two To Make It True...", which received moderate air play on radio stations in Uganda.

 Soon after the release of their record, Namubiru left for France and the group disbanded.
 This break up led to speculation that the two separated on unfriendly terms however, they both denied such rumours.
-While in France, she formed the Afro-Soul group Nujeli with Julien Grout and they released ENSI LP.
+While in France, she formed the Afro-Soul group Nujeli with Julien Grout, and they released the ENSI LP.